 What can you do about it?

 Actually, it is quite simple.
 You need a deep cleansing shampoo with clean ingredients that also clean your hair very well.
 Don’t go for a shampoo that uses hard sulfates that strip the hair or coconut oil that gets stuck in your hair.
-For example, you can use the Cleanse Gentle Shampoo from FORM.
-This shampoo makes your hair clean and happy!
+For example, you can use a Cleanse Gentle Shampoo This kind of shampoo makes your hair clean and happy!
 Has a blend of fruit extracts and mild sulfates.
 It also does not strip your hair from natural oils or dry it out.
 Ideal!